Possible Liquid-Nitrogen-Temperature Superconductivity Driven by Perpendicular Electric Field in the Single-Bilayer Film of La$_3$Ni$_2$O$_7$ at Ambient Pressure: Results

-The main results of the SBMF treatment of (\ref{eq_H2}) (see the SM) is shown in Fig.~\ref{fig_2orb_gap}.
+Our SBMF results of Eq. (\ref{eq_H2}) (see \textbf{METHODS} and the SI~\cite{SM}) are shown in Fig.~\ref{fig_2orb_gap}.
 Fig.~\ref{fig_2orb_gap}(a) shows the $\varepsilon$-dependence of the hole densities $\delta_{\mu\alpha}$.
 Obviously, the $\delta_{tz}$ enhances obviously with $\varepsilon$, suggesting that the top-$3d_{z^2}$ orbital is donating electrons.
-These donated electrons flow to the $3d_{x^2-y^2}$ orbitals in the two layers, with more of them flowing to the bottom layer.
+These donated electrons flow to the $3d_{x^2-y^2}$ orbitals in both layers, with more of them flowing to the bottom layer when $\varepsilon>0.1\text{ eV}$ while about half of them flow to the bottom layer when $\varepsilon\leq0.1\text{ eV}$.
 Fig.~\ref{fig_2orb_gap}(b) shows the $\varepsilon$-dependence of the pairing symmetry and the pairing gap amplitude of the bottom-layer $3d_{x^2-y^2}$ orbital.
-At low $\varepsilon\le 0.02$ eV, the pairing symmetry is s-wave, whose pairing configuration is shown in Fig.~\ref{fig_2orb_gap}(c), wherein the $d_{z^2}$-orbital form interlayer s-wave pseudo-gap, while the $d_{x^2-y^2}$ orbital form s-wave SC with coexisting intralayer and interlayer pairing.
-In this regime the SC is suppressed by the enhancement of $\varepsilon$.
-When $\varepsilon>0.02$ eV, the pairing symmetry is $d(d_{x^2-y^2})+is(d_{z^2})$, whose pairing configuration is shown in Fig.~\ref{fig_2orb_gap}(d).
-In this state, the $3d_{z^2}$ orbital form interlay s-wave pseudo-gap, while the bottom-layer $3d_{x^2-y^2}$ orbital form intralayer d-wave SC.
-When $\varepsilon$ enhances in this regime, the pairing amplitude for the bottom-layer $3d_{x^2-y^2}$ orbitals enhances promptly.
-For $\varepsilon > 0.13$ eV, the pairing amplitude can arrive at $0.02$ eV.
-Then from the relation $T_c\approx 0.41\Delta$ for the d-wave SC illustrated in Fig.~\ref{fig_gap}(b), we have $T_c\approx 80$ K!
+At low $\varepsilon\le 0.03$ eV, the pairing symmetry is $s$-wave, whose pairing configuration is shown in Fig.~\ref{fig_2orb_gap}(c), wherein the $3d_{z^2}$-orbital form interlayer $s$-wave pseudo-gap, while the $3d_{x^2-y^2}$ orbital form $s$-wave SC with coexisting intralayer and interlayer pairing.
+In this regime the interlayer pairing is suppressed by the enhancement of $\varepsilon$ while the intralayer pairing is enhanced.
+When $\varepsilon=0$, the interlayer pairing gap is the largest.
+When $\varepsilon$ is about $0.01\sim0.03\text{ eV}$, the intralayer pairing gap is slightly larger than the interlayer pairing gap.
+When $\varepsilon>0.03$ eV, the pairing symmetry is $d$($3d_{x^2-y^2}$)+i$s$($3d_{z^2}$), whose pairing configuration is shown in Fig.~\ref{fig_2orb_gap}(d).
+In this state, the $3d_{z^2}$ orbital form interlayer $s$-wave pseudo-gap, while the bottom-layer $3d_{x^2-y^2}$ orbital form intralayer $d$-wave SC.
+When $\varepsilon$ enhances in this regime, the pairing amplitude for the $d$-wave part enhances promptly.
+For $\varepsilon > 0.13$ eV, the pairing amplitude can go beyond $0.02$ eV.
+Then from the relation $T_c\approx 0.42\tilde{\Delta}$ for the $d$-wave SC illustrated in Fig.~\ref{fig_gap}(b), we have got HTSC with $T_c\gtrsim 80$ K!